wltu/NiceReminder/README.md

  Next step: The next thing to work on for the image gallery includes the opetion to delete images from the gallery and background tasks for downloading images from the cloud.

 #### Week 3 (5/12 - 5/18):
+ The main focus for this week is on the process of uploading and downloading image from the firebase storage (cloud).
+An IntentService was added to perform background task in another thread for uploading and downloading.
+Another issue that was worked on this week is the image quailty of the image saved to the cloud.
+The image quailty before was poor since I did not save the image on the device first before saving it on the cloud.
+Now that the image is saved in full quailty, the time for download and upload sigificantly increased.
+The tradeoff is not important to the main point of the project, so I didn't do too much to increase the performance of cloud access.

+ Next Step, locationzation features.
 #### Week 4 (5/19 - 5/25):
 #### Week 5 (5/26 - 6/1):
 #### Week 6 (6/2 - 6/8):